syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Export-To-PDF.md

     }
 }
 {% endhighlight %}
-{% endtabs %}

-## Customize the cells based on Column Name
+## Customize the Cells Based on Column Name

-You can customize the column style based on the data while exporting to PDF by handling `CellExporting` event.
+You can customize the column style based on the data while exporting to PDF by handling the `CellExporting` event.

-{% tabs %}
 {% highlight c# %}
 DataGridPdfExportingController pdfExport = new DataGridPdfExportingController();
 pdfExport.CellExporting += PdfExport_CellExporting;